-Co-winner, 2013 Sheila Motton Book Award, New England Poetry Club
+Co-Winner of the Sheila Motton Book Award of the New England Poetry Club

 In the pivotal poem "Marking Time," which appears almost exactly halfway through Peter Filkins’s fourth collection of poetry, the speaker reflects on the death of a sibling and how time is marked by our memories.
 These memories, these moments—whether spent contemplating a painting by Vermeer or the simple toss of a bean bag—ultimately shape who we are.
 "Yet you are with me here, with me here again, / where neither that moon nor you exist, but live / tethered to this memory composed of words."